Updated May 3, 2023

 |iPhones are offered support by manufacturers for a lifetime.||Manufacturers may withdraw support for Android phones which are not supported for a lifetime.|

 |RAM management is done well.||RAM management is not done well and results in crashes.|

 |iPhones do not sell user data to anyone outside for profit.||Since Google developed Android, many ads stored the data of the consumer.|

 |The operating system is OS X and Unix.||The operating system is Linux.|

 |The market share is less.||The market share is more.|

 |The source code is not available to the outside world.||The source code is available to the outside world.|

 |iPhone uses the Cocoa framework.||Android uses the Java framework.|

-The functions of iOS and Android are similar in terms of phone calls, messaging, browsing and so on.
-The status bar in both applications gives information about the device like a battery, power, etc. Privacy settings are present in both and hence data leakage can be prevented.
-4G is supported on both the phones.
+IOS and Android functions are similar regarding phone calls, messaging, browsing, etc. The status bar in both applications gives information about the device, like the battery, power, etc. Privacy settings are present in both so that data leakage can be prevented.
+4G is supported on both phones.

 This is a guide to iPhone vs Android.
-Here we also discuss the iPhone vs Android key differences with infographics, and comparison table.
+Here we discuss iPhone vs Android key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –